The Jazz Butcher: The Glass years (1982–1987)

-In February 1985, David J left the band to form Love and Rockets, and Graham "Felix" Fudger was brought in as his replacement as the band continued with a tour schedule that was three times the year prior; 110 shows in 1985, as compared to 36 shows in 1984.
+In February 1985, David J left the band to form Love and Rockets, and Graham "Felix" Fudger was brought in as his replacement as the band continued with a tour schedule that was three times the year prior: 110 shows in 1985, as compared to 36 shows in 1984.

-In 1986, the band released singles for "Hard", "Conspiracy", "Angels", and the fan club only release "Christmas with the Pygmies", as well as appearing on compilation albums, such as 50,000 Glass Fans Can’t Be Wrong (which also features solo songs by David J. and Max Eider).
-Bloody Nonsense, a compilation of b-sides was released in America and Canada, finding its way onto the college charts.
+In 1986, the band released singles for "Hard", "Conspiracy", "Angels", and the fan club–only release "Christmas with the Pygmies", as well as appearing on compilation albums, such as 50,000 Glass Fans Can't Be Wrong (which also features solo songs by David J. and Max Eider).
+Bloody Nonsense, a compilation of B-sides, was released in America and Canada, finding its way onto the college charts.

 In May 1986, The Jazz Butcher returned to the studio with John A. Rivers to record their next LP, Distressed Gentlefolk.
-The extensive touring had honed the band’s skills, but according to Fish, they were also exhausted and went into the studio with “a scanty armful of tunes,” many ideas having already been released as singles.
+The extensive touring had honed the band’s skills, but according to Fish, they were also exhausted and went into the studio with "a scanty armful of tunes", many ideas having already been released as singles.
 Rivers had embraced the digital revolution, which was reflected in the production.
 Fish and Eider had both been focused on their song writing, but their styles had begun to drift apart, with Fish leaning toward a heavier sound, and Eider maintaining a quieter, more jazz-influenced style.

 Touring continued, including America and Canada for the first time in 1986.
 The popularity of the band was growing, but the effort was taking its toll.
 Fudger was replaced on bass by Richard Lohan, and Alex Green joined the band on saxophone.

-On November 22, 1986, after a show in Zurich, Switzerland, personal tensions, alcohol and exhaustion boiled over into a physical fight between Fish and Eider, resulting in the lead guitarist quitting the band.

-The tour continued without the lead guitarist and concluded on Fish's birthday, December 20.
-Shortly thereafter, Jones tenured his resignation.
+On 22 November 1986, after a show in Zurich, Switzerland, personal tensions, alcohol and exhaustion boiled over into a physical fight between Fish and Eider, resulting in the lead guitarist quitting the band.
+The tour continued without the lead guitarist and concluded on Fish's birthday, 20 December.
+Shortly thereafter, Jones tendered his resignation.

 Soon afterwards, Fish's contract with Glass Records expired but not before the release of Big Questions - The Gift of Music Volume 2, another compilation of singles and b-sides.

-The success of Bloody Nonsense and Distressed Gentlefolk, especially in America, led Eider to sign as a solo artist to the Jazz Butcher’s US distributor, Big Time records.
-This proved unpropitious, as the record company folded shortly after having released Eider’s "Best Kisser in the World".
-The lack of funds for promotion doomed sales of Eider’s first solo effort.
+The success of Bloody Nonsense and Distressed Gentlefolk, especially in America, led Eider to sign as a solo artist to the Jazz Butcher’s US distributor, Big Time Records.
+This proved unpropitious, as the record company folded shortly after having released Eider's Best Kisser in the World.
+The lack of funds for promotion doomed sales of Eider's first solo effort.